 Thank you for visiting tiney, a childcare service and community built around modern families.

-These are the terms and conditions on which we provide our users (you) with access to the functions of our website (Site) and mobile application (App) (which we’ll collectively refer to as our Services).
+These are the terms and conditions on which we provide our users (you) with access to the functions of our website (Site) and mobile application (App) and offline services (Offline Services) (which we’ll collectively refer to as our Services).

 1. How the Terms Work

-In addition, there are supplementary terms and conditions which may apply to you if you have registered an account with us as a tiney provider (a provider) or as a parent or guardian (a parent).
+In addition, there are supplementary terms and conditions which may apply to you if you have registered an account with us as a tiney childcare provider (a Provider) or as a parent or guardian (a Parent).
 Our terms include the following:

-- The Childminding Agreement: this might need some explanation.
-Here at tiney we provide a community to unite parents with childminders.
-However, the contract for the provision of childcare is between the parent and the provider alone, without us being party to that contract.
-To facilitate the process of contracting we have a standard Childminding Agreement which has been designed to be simple and fair for both parties.
-The Childminding Agreement can be entered into between the parent and provider on paper, or as an e-contract using the Services.
+- The Childcare Agreement: this might need some explanation.
+Here at tiney we provide a community to unite Parents with Providers.
+However, the contract for the provision of childcare is between the Parent and the Provider alone, without us being party to that contract.
+To facilitate the process of contracting we have a standard Childcare Agreement which has been designed to be simple and fair for both parties.
+The Childcare Agreement can be entered into between the Parent and Provider on paper, or as an e-contract using the Services.